Bhavna-Sharma/Sudo_Change_Lane_Game/README.md

 # Sudo_Change_Lane_Game

-This is FreeRTOS video Game in which user car will try to save his car from opponents.
+This is FreeRTOS video Game in which user car will try to save his car from opponents